Explainable Visual Anomaly Detection via Concept Bottleneck Models: Experimental Setting

 \subsection{Implementation Details}

 \textbf{Models} In the Concept Dataset Annotation Pipeline, we mainly leverage Gemma3 \cite{team2025gemma} as a \ac{VLM}, except in the Concept Filtering phase, where we use the CLIP ViT-B/32 text encoder \cite{radford2021learning}.
-For the text-to-image and image‑editing system in the synthetic anomaly generation pipeline, we use the capabilities of Nano Banana, Google’s latest image generation model.
-We train the CBM using MobileNet-v2 as a feature extractor \cite{sandler2018mobilenetv2} to guarantee efficiency and make our pipeline suitable for resource-constrained settings.
-To ensure consistency, we report the comparison with PatchCore and STFPM using MobileNet-v2, as reported in a recent study for VAD on edge devices \cite{barusco2025paste}. \\ \textbf{Dataset} Our main experimental results are obtained using the \ourdataset dataset.
-Further results on additional datasets, including Visa, can be found in the Appendix. \\ \textbf{Hyperparameter Optimization} To select the best hyperparameter configuration, we employ Bayesian optimization, implemented through the Optuna library \cite{akiba2019optuna} using the Tree-structured Parzen Estimator (TPE) algorithm \cite{watanabe2023tree} (see the Appendix for more details). \\ \textbf{Training Details} During training, the CBM model is optimized using the Joint Training paradigm.
-This approach was selected since it consistently outperforms the other paradigms (ablation study in the Appendix).
-CBM results are reported as the average performance over three runs with different random seeds.
-Additional details about training and data augmentation are described in the Appendix.
+For the text-to-image and image-editing system in the synthetic anomaly generation pipeline, we use the capabilities of Nano Banana, the latest image generation model by Google.
+We train the \ac{CBM} using MobileNet-v2 as a feature extractor \cite{sandler2018mobilenetv2}.
+Therefore, our architecture only has 2.25M parameters and a CPU inference time of 15ms per sample.
+This is suitable for resource-constrained environments, differently from other approaches \cite{jin_logicad_2025} that, while ensuring interpretability, require to use a \ac{VLM} at least two order of magnitude larger than our CNN. \\ \textbf{Dataset} Our main experimental results are obtained using the \ourdataset\ dataset, and further results on industrial benchmarks including Visa and Real-IAD confirm cross-dataset robustness. \\ \textbf{Hyperparameter Optimization} To select the best hyperparameter configuration, we employ Bayesian optimization, implemented through the Optuna library~\cite{akiba2019optuna}, using the Tree-structured Parzen Estimator (TPE) algorithm~\cite{watanabe2023tree} (see the Supplementary Material for more details). \\ \textbf{Training Details} \ac{CBM} results are reported as the average performance over three runs with different random seeds.
+Additional details about training and data augmentation are described in the Supplementary Material.